Thorny Devils

 During this time the nymphs moult (shed their outer layer) up to 12 times, before they’re fully grown.
 The Giant Burrowing Cockroach is generally solitary, meeting only to mate.
 After many months the young will eventually leave the family home, venturing out to dig burrows of their own.

 The Giant Burrowing Cockroach emits a loud hissing noise if threatened by predators.
-While the Giant Burrowing Cockroach is not known to be threatened, its habitat is at risk.
-Habitat destruction from land clearing is the biggest threat for these gentle giants.
+The Giant Burrowing Cockroach is endangered by the wildlife trafficking.
+Collecting for the pet trade is rapidly becoming a critical threat for this and other species of invertebrates, reptiles, birds and mammals.
+Habitat destruction from land clearing is also the significant threat for these gentle giants.
 Like many invertebrates, little is known about their former range, but we do know that their main habitat – forests in northern Queensland – has been dramatically cleared in the last 200 years.

-We work with neighbouring land-owners to look after the plant and animal species, like the Giant Burrowing Cockroach, that call Reedy Creek Reserve home.
-We carefully manage fire on the reserve to look after native species, and to protect nearby homes.
-We also work with our neighbours to re-vegetate the forest using native plants.
+Through our work on our Queensland reserves we’re protecting the habitat of the Giant Burrowing Cockroach.
+We carefully manage fire on our reserves to look after native species, and to protect nearby homes and properties.
+We also work with our neighbours to re-vegetate using native plants.

 Contribute to a future where our extraordinary landscapes and the plants and animals that they support remain safe.
 As a regular monthly giver, you'll have an even bigger impact on the health of the Australian bush.